 While in college Mr. Cerruti worked for Virginia Power writing software for the control of fossil and hydro power plants as well as for the emergency response systems for its two nuclear power plants.

 Upon graduation Mr. Cerruti became a contractor for the Naval Research Laboratory writing software for controlling satellites.
 Through this position he went on to lead the software development for the Naval Satellite Operations Center in Point Mugu, CA and spearhead the software integration of the Air Force Satellite Control System with the Naval Satellite Control System.
 Mr. Cerruti also did the initial ground station software installation for the Iridium satellite constellation while that system was still under development.
 Later on in his career he would do additional work on the Iridium ground station software while it was being managed by Boeing.

-Mr. Cerruti moved into civilian satellite work doing ground station projects for Istanbul Technical University, the Center for Remote Sensing and Processing at the National University of Singapore and for the Korean Aerospace Research Institute, Korea's equivalent to NASA.
+Mr. Cerruti transitioned into civilian satellite work doing ground station projects for Istanbul Technical University, the Center for Remote Sensing and Processing at the National University of Singapore and for the Korean Aerospace Research Institute, Korea's equivalent to NASA.

 Mr. Cerruti moved into the Internet space building a custom traffic measurement and billing system for the worldwide network of Digital Island.
 This system was later acquired by Cable and Wireless.
 Mr. Cerruti was also employed to build an online video portal to deliver training videos for computer software.
 Prior to coming to e3, Mr. Cerruti was leading a team that managed the software system used in cell phone refurbishment.